agilosoftware/objeq/README.md

 ## Usage

 There are really only three steps in using the objeq Query Language, and the third is optional.
-First, you need to Decorate your data by passing it to the $objeq function:
+First, you need to Decorate your data by passing it to the `$objeq()` function:

     var data = $objeq({name:'Ronald'}, {name:'Robert'}, {name:'Thomas'});

 Next, you query it.
-You can do this in one of two ways, both involve calling a method of the Decorated Array that $objeq() returns.
-The first method is called 'query' and creates an immediate (or snapshot) Result Set.
-The second method is called 'dynamic' and produces a Result Set whose contents are *live* in that the Array will constantly reflect Items that match the original Query criteria.
+You can do this in one of two ways, both involve calling a method of the Decorated Array that `$objeq()` returns.
+The first method is called `query()` and creates an immediate (or snapshot) Result Set.
+The second method is called `dynamic()` and produces a Result Set whose contents are *live* in that the Array will constantly reflect Items that match the original Query criteria.

     // The Result Set membership will not change as its Items are modified var result = data.query("'^Ro' =~ name");